speguero/powerpkg/README.md

 Value | Result
 ----- | ------
 True  | `powerpkg.ps1` will continue processing remaining task entires.
+A task entry set to continue when resulting in a non-zero exit code will not alter the exit code of `powerpkg.ps1`.
-False | `powerpkg.ps1` will fail.
+False | `powerpkg.ps1` will fail and result in a non-zero exit code.

 And specify your desired value in this fashion: